 Creative Writing with John Glenday

-Writer’s Block vs Reader’s Block: John Glenday leads this intimate writing workshop, looking at strategies for increasing creativity and output & how to hone their poetry to appeal to readers.
-No advanced preparation is required.
+Writer’s Block vs Reader’s Block: John Glenday lead this intimate writing workshop, looking at strategies for increasing creativity and output & how to hone their poetry to appeal to readers.

 Mainly writing poetry in English, John has also written in Scots as well as short prose poems.
 He has published three collections – his most recent, Grain, was shortlisted for the Griffin Poetry Prize in 2010.
 His next collection is due to be published in 2015.